Meet the OCAEYC Board

 Diversity, Equity and Inclusion Chair

 Wendi L. Evans is the Inclusion Director at A Child’s Place Learning Center, Inc. (ACP) and has her Bachelor of Arts in Child Development.
 She oversees the goals and progress of the children enrolled with various needs and behaviors.
 Wendi works staff providing training and support when there are concerns with students along with developing behavioral management plans to assist when challenges occur.
 She also works closely with any outside agencies or school districts that may also be supporting the child.
-Wendi is a member of the Orange County Child Care and Development Planning Council, representing the Lesbian, Gay, Bisexual, Transgender (LGBTQ) Center OC.
+Wendi is a member of the Orange County Child Care and Development Planning Council, representing the Lesbian, Gay, Bisexual, Transgender, Questioning (LGBTQ) Center OC.
 She is also a member of the Orange County Inclusion Collaborative.
 She is the Advocacy and Education Program Assistant and a volunteer on the Transgender Health and Wellness Committee and Transgender Community & Allies Together (TCAT) at the LGBTQ Center.
 Wendi helped develop the Youth Library Project which is committed to creating a library section (preschool – young adult) at the LGBT Center OC and promoting LGBT children’s literature events throughout Orange County.
 Wendi is often invited to speak at higher education classes on the subjects of Gender Development and LGBT issues.

 Nancy Dayne, Ed.D